aws-samples/aws-fargate-seekable-oci-toolbox/soci-codepipeline/README.md

 # Generating SOCI Indexes within a CI/CD Pipeline

-Before you can lazy load a container image with the SOCI Snapshotter it needs to be indexed.
+Before a container image can be lazy loaded it needs to be indexed.
 To do so, you can use the `soci` [cli](https://github.com/awslabs/soci-snapshotter/tree/main/cmd/soci), and run the `soci create` command against a local container image.